 riding opportunities.
 Map

-located six miles south of Palatka in Putnam County, bounded on the east by the
+miles south of Palatka in Putnam County, bounded on the

 Cary State Forest Cary State Forest located in northeastern Florida near Jacksonville in Nassau and Duval